PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

     This attribute will be ``None`` for operations that do not return rows or if the cursor has not had an operation invoked via the :meth:`Cursor.execute` or :meth:`Cursor.executemany` method yet.

+.. versionchanged:: 5.0
+    Before version 5.0, this attribute was an ordinary tuple.

 rowcount -- number of rows of the result
 ----------------------------------------